-The title of your blog will be the key factor if someone clicks on the link to read more or just scroll past it.
+Your blog’s title will be the crucial factor if someone clicks on the link to read more or scroll past it.

-Catchy titles are important for your CTR (click-through rate) but more important than that is keeping your promise.
+Catchy titles are essential for your CTR (click-through rate) but are more important than keeping your promise.

 Respect your audience by delivering content that supports the title.